ashish8513/Leetcode-dsa/README.md

 # LeetCode DSA Solutions

 This repository contains my solutions for Data Structures and Algorithms (DSA) problems on [LeetCode](https://leetcode.com/).
-Each solution includes detailed explanations and optimized approaches using various languages such as JavaScript, Python, and C++.
+Each solution includes detailed explanations and optimized approaches using JavaScript.

 ## 🚀 Getting Started